magoyette/.emacs.d/README.md

 [doctoc.el](https://github.com/magoyette/doctoc.el) is a package that adds support for [DocToc](https://github.com/thlorenz/doctoc) in Emacs.

+### flycheck-swagger-cli

+[flycheck-swagger-cli](https://github.com/magoyette/flycheck-swagger-cli) is a Flycheck checker for OpenAPI 2 and Swagger files that uses swagger-cli.

 ### flycheck-swagger-tools

-[flycheck-swagger-tools](https://github.com/magoyette/flycheck-swagger-tools) is a Flycheck checker for Swagger YAML and JSON files.
+[flycheck-swagger-tools](https://github.com/magoyette/flycheck-swagger-tools) is a Flycheck checker for OpenAPI 2 and Swagger files that uses swagger-tools.

 ### openapi-yaml-mode